kentnf/VirusDetect/tools/readme.md

 manually corret the different part will saving a lot of time

 > **Suggestion method:**

+- Add col A behind col 'match score', compare col 4 and 8 in col A using function 'exac', then sort col A and mv rows with 'true' value to another table.
+We think the classification result is correct if the word search method and blast method generate same result.
+- then sort col 'Div name by blast', remove col with value 'NA-BLAST'. sort the remaing table with col 'match length of blast' and 'percentage identity'.

 > - A. sort to find different in word search and blast search (col 4 and 8).
 > - B. check the blast match length, identify.
 Lower than 100 match base, 90% identity show low blast clue for classification